iker-gutierrez/SNS-QA-RAG/README.md

 The catalogue of clinical guidebooks used for building the dataset of this project is publicly available on this link (https://portal.guiasalud.es/gpc/).
 I did not use all of the clinical guidebooks in the catalogue.
 I used 6 of them.

-Description of each file in this project:
+# Description of files in this repository:
 - "poster_SNS_QA_RAG.pdf": poster presentation describing the project.
 - "clinical_guidebooks_txt.zip": clinical guidebooks in .txt format.
 - "datasetting.ipynb": code for building the dataset.